SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase-opentelemetry.md

 <TabItem value="Linux">

 1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Couchbase instance which needs to be monitored.
-2.  restart the collector using
+2. restart the collector using:
   ```sh
   sudo systemctl restart otelcol-sumo
   ```